Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/New-AzConnectedPrivateLinkScope.md

 # New-AzConnectedPrivateLinkScope

 ## SYNOPSIS
-Creates (or updates) a Azure Arc PrivateLinkScope.
+Create (or updates) a Azure Arc PrivateLinkScope.
 Note: You cannot specify a different value for InstrumentationKey nor AppId in the Put operation.

 ## SYNTAX